Explore All Countries

 Background

-Since independence from Portugal in 1974, Guinea-Bissau has experienced considerable political and military upheaval.
-In 1980, a military coup established authoritarian General Joao Bernardo 'Nino' VIEIRA as president.
-Despite eventually setting a path to a market economy and multiparty system, VIEIRA's regime was characterized by the suppression of political opposition and the purging of political rivals.
+Since gaining independence in 1974, Guinea-Bissau has experienced considerable political and military upheaval.
+In 1980, a military coup established General Joao Bernardo 'Nino' VIEIRA as president.
+VIEIRA's regime suppressed political opposition and purged political rivals.
 Several coup attempts through the 1980s and early 1990s failed to unseat him.
-In 1994 VIEIRA was elected president in the country's first free, multiparty election.
-A military mutiny and resulting civil war in 1998 eventually led to VIEIRA's ouster in May 1999.
-In February 2000, a transitional government turned over power to opposition leader Kumba YALA after he was elected president in transparent polling.
-In September 2003, after only three years in office, YALA was overthrown in a bloodless military coup, and businessman Henrique ROSA was sworn in as interim president.
+In May 1999, a military mutiny and civil war led to VIEIRA's ouster.
+In February 2000, a transitional government turned over power to opposition leader Kumba YALA.
+In September 2003, a bloodless military coup overthrew YALA and installed businessman Henrique ROSA as interim president.
 In 2005, former President VIEIRA was reelected, pledging to pursue economic development and national reconciliation; he was assassinated in March 2009.
-Malam Bacai SANHA was elected in an emergency election held in June 2009, but he passed away in January 2012 from a long-term illness.
-A military coup in April 2012 prevented Guinea-Bissau's second-round presidential election - to determine SANHA's successor - from taking place.
-Following mediation by the Economic Community of Western African States, a civilian transitional government assumed power in 2012 and remained until Jose Mario VAZ won a free and fair election in 2014.
-Beginning in 2015, a political dispute between factions in the ruling PAIGC party brought government gridlock.
-It was not until April 2018 that a consensus prime minister could be appointed, the national legislature reopened (having been closed for two years), and a new government formed under Prime Minister Aristides GOMES.
-In March 2019, the government held legislative elections, voting in the PAIGC as the ruling party; however, President VAZ continues to perpetuate a political stalemate by refusing to name PAICG President Domingos SIMOES PEREIRA Prime Minister.
+In June 2009, Malam Bacai SANHA was elected president, but he passed away in January 2012 from a long-term illness.
+In April 2012, a military coup prevented the second-round of the presidential election from taking place.
+Following mediation from the Economic Community of Western African States, a civilian transitional government assumed power.
+In 2014, Jose Mario VAZ was elected president after a free and fair election.
+In June 2019, VAZ became the first president in Guinea-Bissau’s history to complete a full presidential term.
+Umaro Sissoco EMBALO was elected president in December 2019, but he did not take office until February 2020 because of a prolonged challenge to the election results.

 Visit the Definitions and Notes page to view a description of each topic.